iTwin/itwinjs-core/docs/learning/ECSQLTutorial/TypeFilter.md

 >
 > *ECSQL*
 > ```sql
-> SELECT * FROM bis.Element WHERE ECClassId IS (ONLY ProcessFunctional.NOZZLE, ONLY ProcessFunctional.VESSEL)
+> SELECT * FROM bis.Element WHERE ECClassId IS (ONLY Generic.PhysicalObject, ONLY BisCore.LightLocation)
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=Bay Town Process Plant&query=SELECT * FROM bis.Element WHERE ECClassId IS (ONLY ProcessFunctional.NOZZLE, ONLY ProcessFunctional.VESSEL)"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT * FROM bis.Element WHERE ECClassId IS (ONLY Generic.PhysicalObject, ONLY BisCore.LightLocation)"></iframe>

 ---